IanCaio/Blog/_posts/2018-01-21-making-comment-sections-with-staticman-part-3.markdown

 ```
 {: .small-margin}

-This snippet calls the same function recursively to add the replying comments markup before closing the current comment `<div>`{: .language-html}.
+This snippet calls the same function recursively to add the nested replying comments
-{: .small-text}
+markup before closing the current comment `<div>`{: .language-html}.

 ### Sanitizing the values

 To avoid [Cross-Site Scripting](https://en.wikipedia.org/wiki/Cross-site_scripting)
 attacks, we must first sanitize the values we have in the comments before adding them to the
 page markup.
-This is something that have to be well thought, and constantly reviewed.
-It's easy to forget the context where
+Be careful to dedicate some time to this task and always review it: It's easy to forget the context where
-the values are being added and allow some bad characters to bypass the filtering.
+the values are being added and unwillingly allow some bad characters to bypass the filtering.

 For example, when we add content to the inner HTML of some element, we will escape a list of HTML special characters,
 but will probably allow parenthesis, since they are valid in a comment.
-But if we are adding a variable inside a Javascript context,
+But if we are adding a variable inside a Javascript function
-parenthesis could be a concern.
-Always think about what characters **can't** be included where you're appending the value
+arguments list, parenthesis could be a concern.
+Always think about what characters **can't** be included where you're appending the
-and clear anything.
-Or take the opposite approach and be very conservative of what you're allowing, if that's an option.
+value and clear anything that shouldn't be there.
+Or, when it's an option, take the opposite approach and be very
+conservative of what characters you're allowing.

-So far I'm using 2 functions to sanitize the values: `formatHTMLStr();`{: .language-javascript}
+Right now I'm using 2 functions to sanitize the values: `formatHTMLStr();`{: .language-javascript}
 and `formatIDStr();`{: .language-javascript}.
 The former escapes a list
-of special HTML characters and convert newlines to `<br />`.
-The latter takes the conservative approach and allows the ID
+of special HTML characters and converts newlines to `<br />`.
+The latter takes the conservative approach and retrieve
-to **only** contain alphanumeric characters or hifens starting from the beginning of the string.
+**only** the alphanumeric characters or hifens of the ID, starting from the beginning of the string.
+It does that using a Javascript regex: `sanitizedString = rawString.match(/^([0-9]|[a-zA-Z]|-)*/g);`{: .language-javascript}

 ```javascript
 var escapeMap = {